akutz/go-generics-the-hard-way/05-internals/02-runtime-type-safety/01-java.md

 1. Type `exit` to stop and remove the container.

-In other words, generics in Java are purely a compile-time conveinence feature.
+In other words, generics in Java are purely a compile-time convenience feature.
 How does .NET stack up?
 Keep reading and find out.

 ---